BeboFekry/Prodigy-Infotech-Internship/README.md

 4- Hand Gesture classification using Deep Learning - Convolutional Neural Network CNN architecture.

-5- Food Classification then predict calories using Deep Learning.
+5- Food Classification then identify calories using Deep Learning.

 in addition to the part of Data Analysis, Preprocessing and Visualization.